Paid breaks are a right - not an option at Maccas.

 The SDA keeps you updated about your pay regularly, including any pay rises.

-We strongly believe that you deserve fair pay and compensation when giving up important time to work.
+The SDA strongly believes that you deserve fair pay and compensation if you have to give up your weekends, evenings or public holidays to work.

 Permanent employees will be paid overtime rates if they work: